Hinakumari1/Todo-app/README.md

   Elasticsearch | Heavy service with many dependencies.
 Docker makes setup simple and clean.
   Logstash      | Easy to configure and run inside a container.
   Kibana        | Gives a visual dashboard inside a container — no need to install anything on the host.
+  React         |  To ensure consistent environment setup, simplify deployment, and seamlessly integrate with backend service and Axios used for API calls.

 Using Docker makes everything portable, easy to test, and avoids system-level issues.